PranjalGupta2199/Flappy-Bird/README.md

-This is a game made using python (2.7) and pygame similar to android version.
+#This is a game made using python (2.7) and pygame similar to android version.
 (Incomplete)

+## dependencies
+1. pygame